.flowconfig [options]

 will cause new Flow servers for that

-root to use that lazy mode (or no lazy mode if set to none
+root to use lazy mode (or no lazy mode if set to false

 ).
 This option can